virtuosoft-dev/hestiacp-pluginable/README.md

 &nbsp;
 &nbsp;
 ## Notable Plugins
-A number of plugins that use HestiaCP-Pluginable have been authored by [Stephen J. Carnam @ Virtuosoft](https://virtuosoft.com/donate) and can be found under the HCPP prefix on Virtuosoft's GitHub repo (Note: some repos may still be in development):
+A number of plugins that use HestiaCP-Pluginable have been updated to the 2.X API and authored by [Stephen J. Carnam @ Virtuosoft](https://virtuosoft.com/donate).
+They can be found under the HCPP prefix on Virtuosoft's GitHub repo:

 * [HCPP-NodeApp](https://github.com/virtuosoft-dev/hcpp-nodeapp)

 * [HCPP-WebDAV](https://github.com/virtuosoft-dev/hcpp-webdav)
 * [HCPP-Collabora](https://github.com/virtuosoft-dev/hcpp-collabora)